 - In the westbound Pacific trade, shippers and carriers agreed that U.S. exporters face additional problems obtaining vessel space and equipment.
 Although these problems were exacerbated by the economic turmoil, they are chronic and serious. - In the transpacific, average freight rates are higher eastbound than westbound.
-For this reason, ocean carriers deploy vessel capacity based on demand for U.S. imports.
-When available capacity for U.S. imports is limited, U.S. exporters also experience higher levels of vessel capacity shortages. - Another vessel capacity problem facing exporters concerns the issue of vessels "weighing out."
-U.S. exports, such as scrap metal and grain, can weigh, on average, twice as much as imports.
-This weight disparity limits the number of filled export containers that may be carried on an outbound vessel.
+For this reason, ocean

-- During the interviews, shippers and carriers agreed that ocean container shortages exist throughout the country for a number of reasons, including the fact that many containers carrying imports arrive at distribution centers far removed from many export locations. - A shortage of containers worldwide was also exacerbated due to the virtual halt in container manufacturing from late 2008 though 2009. - The practice of transloading imports into domestic containers near ports of entry may increase the likelihood that empty ocean containers will be shipped back to Asia to be used for higher paying Asian exports.
+- Another vessel capacity problem facing exporters concerns the issue of vessels "weighing out."
+U.S. exports, such as forestry products and grain, can weigh, on average, twice as much as imports.
+This weight disparity limits the number of filled export containers that may be carried on an outbound vessel. - During the interviews, shippers and carriers agreed that ocean container shortages exist throughout the country for a number of reasons, including the fact that many containers carrying imports arrive at distribution centers far removed from many export locations. - A shortage of containers worldwide was also exacerbated due to the virtual halt in container manufacturing from late 2008 though 2009. - The practice of transloading imports into domestic containers near ports of entry may increase the likelihood that empty ocean containers will be shipped back to Asia to be used for higher paying Asian exports.